soravux/scoop/doc/usage.rst

 Map_as_completed
 ~~~~~~~~~~~~~~~~

-The :meth:`~scoop.futures.map_as_completed` function is used exactly in the same way
+The :meth:`~scoop.futures.map_as_completed` function is used exactly in the
-as the :meth:`~scoop.futures.map` function.
-The only difference is that this function
+same way as the :meth:`~scoop.futures.map` function.
+The only difference is
-will return the results as soon as they are made available.
+that this function  will yield results as soon as they are made available.

 Submit
 ~~~~~~